KPS 9566: Character set 0x2E/0xAE (row number 14, Latin-1 subset)

-Precomposed Chosŏn'gŭl sets (rows number 16 through 44)
+Precomposed Hangul set (rows number 16 through 44)

-Precomposed Chosŏn'gŭl syllable clusters are allocated code points in a continuous sorted block between code points 16-01 and 44-47 inclusive.
+Precomposed Hangul syllable clusters are allocated code points in a continuous sorted block between code points 16-01 and 44-47 inclusive.
 Not all possible clusters are allocated code points.
 (Note: This table is generated from KPS9566.TXT.)
 Compare the different ordering and availability in KS X 1001.

 The encoded form documented for KPS 9566-2003 encodes the KPS 9566 plane on GR (0xA1-0xFE) and additionally encodes the remaining syllable clusters using lead bytes in the range 0x80-0xC2 and trail bytes in the ranges 0x41-0x5A, 0x61-0x7A and 0x81-0xFE (where at most one byte is in the range 0xA1-0xFE), similarly to Unified Hangul Code but with the omitted clusters from and sorting order of KPS 9566, not KS X 1001.